feature

 Ten minutes to town

-The campus is also a short ten-minute walk from Guildford town centre, home to over 70 pubs, bars and restaurants.
+The campus is also a short walk from Guildford town centre, home to over 70 pubs, bars and restaurants.
 From ice skating at Guildford Spectrum to watching a film at the Odeon, Guildford has plenty to offer when you’re looking for a well-earned break from your studies.

 Share what you've read?